Garmin Design System

 The Problem

-When I started working on the Garmin web team in 2016, there was no Design System in place.
-Designers and developers were creating each webpage from scratch.
-As a global international company, the brand was not unified in a consistent web experience.
-There were no processes or workflows in place for creating any unified components or patterns to be reused across pages.
+When I joined Garmin, all web-based products were being designed as one-off projects from both a design and engineering standpoint.
+Designs were generated based off a simple style guide from marketing creative, and development efforts were done from scratch.
+As a global international company, the brand was not unified in a consistent web product experience.
+There were no processes or workflows in place for creating any unified components or patterns to be reused across products.

 Sample of component list